awsdocs/amazon-emr-release-guide/doc_source/emr-spark-shell.md

 res2: Long = 9
 ```

-**Example Using the Python\-based Spark shell to count the occurrences of a string in a file stored in Amazon S3**
+**Example Use the Python\-based Spark shell to count the occurrences of a string in a file stored in Amazon S3**
 Spark also includes a Python\-based shell, `pyspark`, that you can use to prototype Spark programs written in Python\.
 Just as with `spark-shell`, invoke `pyspark` on the master node; it also has the same [SparkContext](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.SparkContext.html#pyspark.SparkContext) object\.

 ```